helkey/url-shorten/README.md

 than by using a procedural programming approach, for example as provided by Chef and Ansible.

-Terraform is programmed using functions directly mapped from the particular cloud vendor modules, and as a result its provisioning code is not portable across cloud hardware vendors.
+Terraform is programmed using functions directly mapped from the particular cloud vendor modules, and as a result, its provisioning code is not portable across cloud hardware vendors.
-[Amazon CloudFormation](https://aws.amazon.com/cloudformation/) would also have been a reasonable choice for configuring AWS-specific solution infrastruture, but Terraform does have a lot of features that are portable across vendor platforms.
+[Amazon CloudFormation](https://aws.amazon.com/cloudformation/) would also have been a reasonable choice for configuring AWS-specific solution infrastructure, but Terraform does have a lot of features that are portable across vendor platforms.

 The open source Terraform version stores infrastructure configuration in a file on the user's computer,